 So, how do you actually take the charge off the bill without worrying your guest?
 On the surface, this is not complicated.
 You promised the guest you would do it.
 Now, you need to make the change in the billing system, right?

-Now, here are just some examples of why the person who made the promise is NOT the person who needs to make the update in the billing system.
+Actually, it is not as simple as it looks.
+Here are some examples of why the person who made the promise is NOT the person who needs to make the update in the billing system.
 First, changes on charges can ONLY happen at check out.
 Second, the person who made the promise does not have access to the billing system.
-In our hospitality-driven organization, the person who committed to the adjustment is in marketing.
+Remember, in our hospitality-driven organization, the person who committed to the adjustment is in marketing.
 And third, the person needs the approval of a supervisor to make the change to the bill.

-In some cases, you resolve this with a good CRM (customer management) system.
-It allows all departments to see the guest.
+In some cases, you resolve this with a good CRM (customer management) system that allows all departments to see the guest.
 In other cases, you implement a process that connects marketing with finance.
 Whatever the solution you choose, it comes down to intentional, deliberate work.
-And investment BEFORE a disruption occurs, so when there is a service failure, the hospitality experience engine can activate, and loyal customers will keep coming back for more.
+And investment BEFORE a disruption occurs.
+This way, when there is a service failure, the hospitality experience engine can activate.
+And loyal customers will keep coming back for more.

 Hospitality Experience and Technology

 Since we touched on technology, I would be remiss if I did not mention Ivy, my hotel’s digital concierge.
 At best, Ivy was unfriendly.
 And at times, Ivy was clueless.

 At the EXACT moment I called the front desk to ask for Wifi assistance, Ivy texted me saying she can help with my WiFi password.
 Clearly, she did not get the memo that there would be no internet all weekend.